ClouDesire/catwatcher/README.md

 sleepTime=30000
 ```

-Username and password should be set in tomcat-users.xml:
+Username and password should be set on tomcat server in *tomcat-users.xml* (on Ubuntu */etc/tomcat7/tomcat-users.xml*):
 ```
 <user name="user" password="tomcat" roles="manager-script" />
 ```